 Please see §329-D for specific offenses related to dispensaries.

-The Registry program requires that all registered medical marijuana participants 1) carry their 329 Card and their valid ID any time they are in possession of medical marijuana and 2) tag their plants in accordance with the stated Tagging Guidelines.
+The Registry program requires that all registered medical cannabis participants 1) carry their 329 Card and their valid ID any time they are in possession of medical cannabis and 2) tag their plants in accordance with the stated Tagging Guidelines.

 Designated law enforcement officers have 24/7 access to the DOH system to verify if an individual holds a VALID 329 Registration Card.
 The system will require one of the following: